 Europe is the world leader in recycling paper.
-The paper recycling rate in Europe was 73.9% in 2020.
-56 million tonnes of paper were recycled in that year1 - that's 1.8 tonnes of paper every second.
-Fibres are reused on average 3.8 times in Europe1 and paper bags are part of this loop.
+The paper recycling rate in Europe is 72%, which means that 57.5 million tonnes of paper are recycled each year1 - that's 2.4 tonnes of paper every second.
+Paper bags are part of this loop, as the fibres within a paper bag are reused on average 3.6 times in Europe.1